Fedorov-Artem/kaggle_OTTO/README.md

   * W2vec features for orders (part_1) (otto-orders-w2vec-part1.ipynb)
 * training and predicting
   * Clicks Model and Prediction (otto-model-clicks.ipynb)
-  * Carts Model
+  * Carts Model (otto-model-carts.ipynb)
-  * Orders Model
+  * Orders Model (otto-model-orders.ipynb)
-  * Carts Prediction
+  * Carts Prediction (otto-carts-prediction.ipynb)
-  * Making and combining predictions for orders
+  * Making and combining predictions for orders (otto-orders-predict-combine.ipynb)
 * final formatting and submitting the results
-  * OTTO Upload
+  * OTTO Upload (otto-upload.ipynb)

 ## Cross-validation datasets
 Organizers have published the code they have used to produce the test dataset.
 It actually cuts all the sessions that started before the test period and continue into test period.
 Then, it selects sessions that have started during test period and filters out sessions with aids not met in any session before test period (short sessions, of course, are more likely to pass through that filter).
-After that unfiltered sessions are truncated at a random point, leaving at least one known and at least one unknown event.
+After that, the unfiltered sessions are truncated at a random point, leaving at least one known and at least one unknown event.
 As an output we have a shortened file of full sessions, a cross-validation file of truncated sessions and a file with labels.

 I used this code to produce 2 different cross-validation datasets with different random seeds.
-The intension was to check at some point wether results for different cross-validation sets differ and probably to try using features, generated for two datasets to train two models and then take average prediction.
-When working on the project I have compared several times intermediate results for the two datasets, and there never was a significant difference.
-I also tried using two models build upon different cross-validation datasets to predict orders, but improved results just a little bit, so working with two cross-validation dataset probably was not worth the effort.
+The intention was to check at some point whether results for different cross-validation sets differ and probably to try using features, generated for two datasets to train two models and then take average prediction.
+While working on the project, I have compared several times intermediate results for the two datasets, and there never was a significant difference.
+I have also tried using two models build upon different cross-validation datasets to predict orders, but this improved results just a little bit.
+So, building all the features for both cross-validation datasets probably was not worth the effort.

 In the same notebook I also converted all the data, including inputs and cross-validation sets, from json to parquet, changed datatypes from int64 to int32, and mapped event types to integers (0 - clicks, 1 - carts, 2 - orders) to reduce memory usage.

-Now with cross-validation datasets ready it is possible to get additional insights on the test dataset and on the answers I am going to predict.
+With cross-validation datasets ready, it is possible to get additional insights on the test dataset and on the events I am going to predict.
-Number of full sessions in history has reduced to 10.6 mln, and the cross-validation datasets have 1.8 mln truncated sessions.
-Out of that number only about 300,000 sessions or 17% have at least one aid carted and about half of than number, about 150,000 sessions or 8% have at least one aid ordered.
-The vast majority of sessions do not have any labels neither for carts nor for orders.
-This means, cart and order predictions for most short sessions does not matter, as only predictions for sessions with some actual carts or orders give points.
+The number of full sessions in history has reduced to 10.6 mln, and the cross-validation datasets have 1.8 mln truncated sessions.
+Out of that number only about 300,000 sessions or 17% have at least one aid carted and about half of that number, about 150,000 sessions or 8% have at least one aid ordered.
+The vast majority of sessions do not have neither cart nor order labels.
+This means, cart and order predictions for most short sessions do not matter, as only predictions for sessions with some actual carts or orders give points.
 At the same time, almost all the sessions do have a single ground truth value for clicks, while very few have no ground truth values.

 ## Calculations aside of the main pipeline
 These notebooks include notebooks calculating the co-visitaion matrixes, w2vec models and all the other calculations combined into 2 notebooks "create counts for clicks" and "create counts for buys" (buys means any non-click event, i.e. either cart or click).
 All the calculations in those notebooks are repeated at least twice: once for the cross-validation dataset and then for the full data, in a few cases the calculations need to be made separately for each cross-validation dataset.